A Journey Through El Salvador with WFP

 World Food Program USA’s Fall 2023 Impact Report provides a snapshot of the global hunger crisis and how the United Nations World Food Programme (WFP)

-Nutritious food is essential not only for a child’s healthy growth, but for their academic performance as well.
-For impoverished families around the world, school meals help keep children in the classroom rather than working at home or entering early marriages.
-Children can then continue their education and secure a future for themselves, their families and communities.
+Nutritious food is essential for a child’s growth and academic performance.
+For impoverished families around the world, school meals help keep children in the classroom.

 At a time when 345 million people face crisis levels of hunger, school meals are a critical safety net for vulnerable children and households.